 Dr. Michele Redell is a member of the Leukemia Team at Texas Children’s Cancer and Hematology Center.
-She sees patients with leukemia in the clinic one day a week, and she supervises residents and fellows in the outpatient setting, as well.
+She has been on the faculty at Texas Children’s since 2004.
+She sees patients with leukemia in the inpatient and outpatient settings, and she teaches residents and fellows.

 American Board of Pediatrics

 Dr. Redell is committed to understanding and targeting mechanisms of chemotherapy resistance and relapse in pediatric acute myeloid leukemia (AML).
 Research projects in her lab are focused on understanding the intrinsic mechanisms and extrinsic factors that lead to treatment failure.
 Her lab is also very interested in preclinical evaluation of novel therapeutics targeting chemoresistance pathways.
 As with solid tumors, individual cases of AML consist of a variety of subtypes of leukemia cells with different behaviors.
 This intratumor heterogeneity is a major challenge to elucidating the specific mechanisms that allow a few cells to survive therapy and generate relapse.
 Dr. Redell is using advanced single cell technologies to discriminate the chemoresistant cells from the bulk tumor population.
 The ultimate goal is to understand their specific biology and develop strategies for targeting these critical leukemic subpopulations.